Home > About your Council > Cost of Living Crisis – Support & Information

 FREE EVENTS

-The Council is organising free events for Flitwick residents so you can spend time with us and entertain the children in the school holidays or come and meet with friends in a warm environment and not use energy at home.
+The Council continues to organise free events such as the Community Movie Day for Flitwick residents so you can spend time with us and entertain the children in the school holidays or come and meet with friends and use our energy instead of yours!
+Follow our Facebook page for all the latest information or visit the What's On Community Calendar.

 Scroll to Top